-This Manchester family history research page links to resources and websites to help you find your Manchester ancestors.
+This Manchester family history and genealogy research page links to online resources and websites to help you find your Manchester ancestors.

 Births, Marriages & Deaths

 Search more than 2.5 million Church of England parish registers.
 The collection includes the areas of Manchester, Salford, Bolton, Rochdale, Stretford and Trafford, Ashton-under-Lyne, Oldham, Leigh and Rossendale.

 This data collection contains over 5 million baptism records from Church of England parish registers in the Diocese of Manchester.
 It includes the areas of Manchester, Salford, Bolton, Rochdale, Stretford and Trafford, Ashton-under-Lyne, Oldham, Leigh and Rossendale.

 Over 2.4 million marriage records from Church of England parish registers in the Diocese of Manchester.

 More than 1.2 million marriage records from Church of England parish registers in the Diocese of Manchester.

 Search and view baptism and christening records from the Diocese of Manchester parishes.